jestjs/jest/docs/CommonJSTesting.md

 reference to `XHR` and a way to provide two implementations: one for the normal execution and one for testing.

-In this case, the solution to both concepts is to use the global object.
+In this case, the solution swaps implementations on the global object.
 It works, but it's not ideal for reasons outlined in this article:
 [Brittle Global State & Singletons](http://misko.hevery.com/code-reviewers-guide/flaw-brittle-global-state-singletons/).